vijaylaxmipb/Giggles-Grins/README.md

 ### Revenue Model

-1. **Product Sales:**Offering a commission-based revenue model for every sale made on the platform.
+1. **Product Sales**: Offering a commission-based revenue model for every sale made on the platform.
-2. **Advertisement and Sponsored Listings:** Generating revenue through ads and listing promotions for specific brands.
+2. **Advertisement and Sponsored Listings**: Generating revenue through ads and listing promotions for specific brands.

 ### Marketing Strategies